AscendingPassage.com HOME PAGE.

 blows of the pickaxes, one might linger for hours amongst the dust-

-a lucky find, where the least carved stone had a past of glory, formed
+a lucky find.
+The least carved stone had a past of glory, formed

 part of the first architectural splendours, was a stone of Thebes.